ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 1. Make sure the machine has enough memory to load the complete model (e.g., 13-15G for the 7B model) for the model merging operation.

-2. Before merging, make sure that the SHA256 of the base model and the LoRA model patch are consistent with those in [SHA256.md](./SHA256.md), otherwise, the merge operation cannot be performed.
+2. Before merging, make sure that the SHA256 of the base model and the LoRA model patch files are consistent with those in [SHA256.md](./SHA256.md), otherwise, the merge operation cannot be performed.

    - The original LLaMA contains the following files: `tokenizer.model`, `tokenizer_checklist.chk`, `consolidated.00.pth`, `params.json`